RicoJia/ricojia.github.io/_posts/2023/2023-03-06-cpp-oop-members.markdown

 ### Static Attributes

 There are two types of static attributes: static class member attributes and static function members.
-The former is a class attribute, the latter are no different than the regular static function members which are not in any class.
+The former is a class attribute, the latter are similar to the regular static function members, but **they are shared across all class instances**.

 ```cpp
 #include <iostream>